 So aside from that, I have had a grand total of one and a half mulled wines and two glasses of prosecco.
 The prosecco was at an exhibition opening I went to as a little treat, but it gave me heartburn and to be honest I could have taken or left it.
 It’s taken me a while to get there, but now I have changed my mindset.
 Because for me, alcohol isn’t a ‘treat’.
 Although everyone else can have a few drinks, maybe get a headache the next day and leave it at that, that just isn’t how alcohol works for me.
 This really became my defining moment.
 I realized I would have had just as good a night if I hadn’t had the prosecco.
 I didn’t even drink on my own 30th birthday.
 My friends have since admitted they didn’t think I’d manage it, and I’m fine with it – because neither did I.

-Now it’s 9 months after giving up alcohol for anxiety, regardless of the fact it has been a struggle, I am finally at a place where I have no inclination to drink at all.
+Now it’s nearly 2 years after giving up alcohol for anxiety, regardless of the fact it has been a struggle, I am finally at a place where I have no inclination to drink at all.
 In fact, even the smell makes me feel sick now.
 If I did fancy a drink, I wouldn’t even know what to have as I can’t imagine anything tasting nice with alcohol in it.
 My friends have been fantastic.
 Obviously, it works in their favour not to have drunk nightmare Kelly on their hands on a night out, but they have been really supportive.
 The main thing for me now is getting over that first hurdle and having it become a habit that I DON’T drink.
 Now it just isn’t part of my life anymore, it isn’t something I think about.
 All of my friends know if we have a gathering I’ll be on the tea or water – and that’s fine.
 The truth is, I don’t even know why I ever started drinking in the first place.
 I am absolutely nuts!
 I could have fun alone, in a cardboard box.
 I even went on a night out the other week and I think it was one of the best nights out I have ever had.
 I was on the tap water all night!

 There have been a multitude of other benefits too.
 For a start, my IBS and anxiety have been nowhere near as bad.
 I would always say you can never class yourself cured with a mental health issue – but I would say I am as close as I could be to being anxiety free.
 I’ve also lost loads of weight.
-In 9 months, I’ve nearly lost 2 stone.
+In two years, I’ve nearly lost 3.5 stone.
 I look back at pictures now and I honestly cannot believe I got myself as big as I did.
 It horrifies me that I was going about looking like that, all bloated and miserable.
 It also helps that sometimes my hangovers would ensure that I ate everything in sight and craved terrible food, but now I don’t suffer from them I eat fairly healthy.

 With summer coming, nothing has spurred me on more than the fact I’ll actually be able to get out in the garden and get a decent bit of colour this year.
 Last year I spent most of my weekend in bed suffering from terrible hangovers, unable to face the outside world.

 This summer, we’ve had one nice weekend so far and because I am out and about in it every single spare moment I’ve picked up a bit of a tan anyway.
 My skin is clearer, because I am not drinking sugary alcohol (I don’t even drink coke on a night out because I actually just love water), and I also have more energy.
 Even drinking a couple of nights a week seriously messes up your sleeping pattern – but now I sleep well and get up ready to attack the day.
 Giving up alcohol for my anxiety is absolutely, 100% without a shadow of a doubt the best decision I have ever made for myself.
 You don’t realise the effects it is having on you.
 Even if you drink once a week, it is still going to have an effect on many different areas of your health.
 I’ve even reconnected with friends I hadn’t spoken to much.
 The only downside to it is you may find yourself losing a few people from your social circle.
 Unfortunately for my own situation, I had to take a few weeks off of doing things I knew that could tempt me.
 A couple of people have taken this rather personally and clearly don’t really get it.
 But if you do give up drinking, and you lose friends, are they friends you even want?
-Giving up alcohol for anxiety really shouldn’t mean you los friends.
+Giving up alcohol for anxiety really shouldn’t mean you lose friends.
 On a positive note it has shown me exactly who is there for me and who isn’t.
 Having a mental health issue is a pretty sure fire way to find out which friends actually understand mental health and which friends don’t.